-The Google Cloud Platform (GCP) Plug-in for VMware vRealize Orchestrator lets you provision and manage GCP resources using vRealize Orchestrator and VMware vRealize Automation, including Compute Engine instances, GKE clusters, Cloud Spanner and Cloud SQL instances, and Cloud Storage buckets.
+The Google Cloud Plug-in for VMware vRealize Orchestrator lets you provision and manage Google Cloud resources using vRealize Orchestrator and VMware vRealize Automation, including Compute Engine instances, GKE clusters, Cloud Spanner and Cloud SQL instances, and Cloud Storage buckets.

-The GCP Plug-in for vRealize provides a consistent management and governance experience across on-premises and GCP-based IT environments.
+The Google Cloud Plug-in for vRealize provides a consistent management and governance experience across on-premises and Google Cloud-based IT environments.
 For example, you can use Google-provided blueprints or build your own blueprints for Compute Engine resources and publish to the vRealize service catalog.
 This means that you can select and launch resources predictably using a tool you're already familiar with when you orchestrate VMs in your on-premises VMware environment.

 You need a Google Billing account to complete the instructions in this guide.
 If you don't have an account, see Create, Modify, or Close Your Billing Account.
-New GCP users might be eligible for a free trial.
+New Google Cloud users might be eligible for a free trial.

 This guide assumes that you have a working knowledge of the following:

-- Google Cloud Platform (GCP), especially the concepts in Google Cloud Platform for Data Center Professionals
+- Google Cloud, especially the concepts in Google Cloud for Data Center Professionals

 - VMware vRealize Orchestrator